 Are You a Carer?

-A Carer Champion is a staff member at your practice who support carers.
-They are the key point of contact and the ‘voice’ for carers.
+A Carer Champion is a staff member at your practice who supports carers.

-Jordan Olifent is the Practice's Carer Champion at Jubilee Medical Partnership
+Jordan Olifent is the Practice's Carer Champion at Jubilee Park Medical Partnership.

 Click on the link below to download our booklet: